Justinianic Plague Not a Landmark Pandemic?

 Data regarding burial practices, a well-known effect of large epidemics, also showed no signs of increasing mortality rates around this plague.
 In contrast, the fourteenth-century Black Death resulted in many mass graves and overall changes to burial practices due to the devasting number killed by this disease.
 The Justinianic Plague however seems not to have had any discernable impact on burial practices, indicating that the death toll was not nearly as high as previously thought.

-The researchers also reassessed available plague genomes to trace the origin and evolution of the plague strains responsible for outbreak, which certainly killed people across Eurasia, though the exact number is unknown.
+The researchers also reassessed available plague genomes to trace the origin and evolution of the plague strains responsible for the outbreak, which certainly killed people across Eurasia, though the exact number is unknown.

 History and Biology